 ● Loud and Clear - Seniors and Caregivers on Navigating Ontario's Healthcare System.
 Seniors and caregivers speak out about navigating Ontario's healthcare system.
 This report (PDF, 62 pages, 5.3 MB) is about their stories, experiences and ideas.
 April 2012.
 Toronto: The Change Foundation.

-● Ontario Health Insurance Plan (OHIP).
+● Ontario Health Insurance Plan (OHIP) Questions and Answers.
 Public information.
 A resident of Ontario must have a health card to show that he or she is entitled to health care services paid for by OHIP.
 The Ministry of Health and Long-Term Care pays for a wide range of services, however, it does not pay for services that are not medically necessary, such as cosmetic surgery.
 Most of your Ontario health benefits are covered across Canada.
 The province or territory you are visiting will usually bill the Ontario Ministry of Health and Long-Term Care directly for hospital and physician services.

 ● Health Care Options: Find the location of the health care service you need [in Ontario, Canada].
 Browse locations: Walk-In Clinics, Family Health Care Providers, Urgent Care Centres, Community Health Centres, Family Health Teams, Nurse Practitioner-Led Clinics, Emergency Rooms, Breast Screening Centres, Public Health Units, Diabetes Education Programs, Sexual Health Clinics, Home Help and Homemaking, Pharmacies, Community Care Access Centres, Long-Term Care Homes, Exercise and Falls Prevention Programs, Physiotherapy Clinics, Ontario Breast Screening Programs, Immunization Clinics, Seniors Centres, Community Support Services, Aboriginal Health Centres and Programs, Care for the Caregiver, Transportation for Seniors and People with Disabilities, Deafness and Impaired Hearing, Blindness and Impaired Vision, Acquired Brain Injury Services, Alzheimer Disease and Related Dementias, and many more ...